synercys/PIRMedic/README.md

 # PIRSensorReliability
-Repository containing code for reliability in PIR sensors.
+Repository containing code for reliability in PIR sensors in submission to SIGMETRICS 2021.